Challengermode/OpenTransit/documentation/docs/concepts/topology.md

 From the definition, Configuring topology may mean Configuring both of the following things,

-- Configuring the broker’s internal configuration like Publishendpoints(topic, exchange), Receive Endpoints(i.e. queue),  routing, etc.
+- Configuring the broker’s internal configuration like Publish Endpoints(topic, exchange), Receive Endpoints(i.e. queue),  routing, etc.
 - Configuring how OpenTransit interacts with the broker.

 OpenTransit defines topology via the Message type